-- development and maintenance of internal knowledge resources.

-- ethical and social responsibilities.

-- health and safety policies.
+- development and maintenance of internal knowledge resources. - diversity, among other things in relation to gender and age, within the supervisory board, the executive board and the company in general. - ethical and social responsibilities. - health and safety policies.

 4. Quarterly reports